topeomot2/youtube-keyword-app/README.md

 An App I use to test stuff.
 I will be updating it with the latest Apis from Google and libraries from Kotlin.

-You can try it out here Download (or download the latest release from GitHub) [Download YouTubeKeyword App](https://drive.google.com/open?id=1xk3umdXnc0wtbVOc2azDT9FrJT98fReW "You can try it out here Download")
+[Download YouTubeKeyword App](https://drive.google.com/open?id=1xk3umdXnc0wtbVOc2azDT9FrJT98fReW "You can try it out here Download")